MSuarezMenendez/PaternityExclusion/README.md

 ## Overview

-Python scripts used on the manuscript "*Baleen whale microsatellite panel for individual identification and parentage assignment in *Mysticeti*".
+Python scripts used on the manuscript "Baleen whale microsatellite panel for individual identification and parentage assignment in *Mysticeti*".

 ## Scripts